 If he had an illness like kleptomania was the Blessed Messenger (saw) not made aware of that through divine unveiling?

-If you don’t think this hadith was a the machination of a sick and twisted heart ask yourself this.
 How do you think Imam Dawud al-Zahiri would have dealt with such a narration?
 How do you think anyone from the Zahiri school of jurisprudence would have responded to such narrations?